bact/spdx-3-model/serialization/jsonld/validation.md

 ### Cardinality

-A property with a cardinality greater than 1 must be represented as an array in JSON, regardless of the actual number of values it holds.
+A property with a cardinality greater than 1 shall be represented as an array in JSON, regardless of the actual number of values it holds.